Seek help for substance abuse

 Domestic violence can affect anyone in an intimate relationship.
-Warning signs specific to gay men might include a partner who:
+Warning signs specific to sexual minority women might include a partner who:

-- Threatens to tell friends, loved ones, colleagues or community members your sexual orientation
+- Threatens to "out" you by telling friends, loved ones, colleagues or community members your sexual orientation

 - Tells you that leaving the relationship means you're admitting that same-sex relationships are deviant

-- Tells you that domestic violence is a normal part of same-sex relationships or that men are naturally violent
+- Tells you that domestic violence can't occur in same-sex relationships or that women can't be violent

 Make routine health care a priority

-Look for a doctor who puts you at ease.
-Identify yourself as gay or bisexual, and ask about routine screenings recommended for men in your age group — such as blood pressure and cholesterol measurements and screenings for prostate, testicular and colon cancer.
+Look for a doctor who is curious, empathic and respectful of your specific needs.
+Share your sexual orientation with your provider, and ask about routine screenings recommended for women in your age group — such as blood pressure and cholesterol measurements and screenings for breast cancer and cervical cancer.